 Definitely bring an extra battery with you.
 If you’re shooting a lot during the day, it’s nice to know you won’t run out of juice halfway through.
 Also, bring a charger so that you can recharge your batteries overnight or have one charging while you are shooting.
 If you are in a foreign country and the power supply is different than where you are coming from, make sure to bring an converter to change the voltage to something your charger can handle.

 7. Memory cards

 Bring plenty or memory cards for your camera.
 Or bring a laptop (or other storage device) and card reader and download your cards each day so you can make room on the card for the next day.
 If you are concerned about losing your photos, find a way to backup your files, either to a thumb drive or some other external drive, and place them in a different location from your computer or camera to prevent someone from stealing both.

 I like to bring lens cleaning wipes, the kind that are already moist and ready to wipe dirt and dust off my lenses.
 I also like to have an additional small camera bag or backpack so I don’t have to bring my big camera bag if I’m taking a hike or going somewhere where I don’t need a lot of gear.
 TSA-approved locks are also helpful to have for locking up your bags and keeping your gear safe when you aren’t able to be with them.

-Brush up on your technical and artistic skills with expert guidance from travel photographer Rick Sammon in his online class Landscape Photography: Great Sand Dunes.
-New to Bluprint?
-Explore our online learning platform with Kirk Tuck’s FREE mini-class Professional Family Portraits.
+Brush up on your technical and artistic skills with expert guidance from travel photographer Rick Sammon in his online class Landscape Photography: Shooting From Dawn to Dusk.